Who has qualified for Women's EURO, who can join them?

 Article summary

-Nine qualifiers and three play-off contenders are set: see the latest from the groups ahead of the last games in February.
+Eleven qualifiers and three play-off contenders are set: see the latest from the groups as the last games are played.

 Article top media content